 Mary was initially betrothed to Henry VIII's son, Prince Edward of England (the future King Edward VI).
 However Scottish Catholics objected to this plan, since England had separated from the Catholic Church.
 When the match was annulled, England attacked Scotland in raids that became known as "The Rough Wooing."

 At the age of five, Mary was sent to France, where she grew up in the luxurious French court.
 Mary's mother was French, and the Scots had a longstanding alliance with France, so Mary was betrothed to the four-year-old French heir.

 Claim to the English Throne

-In November 1558, Henry VIII's daughter, Elizabeth Tudor, became Queen Elizabeth I of England.
-However, many Roman Catholics considered Elizabeth's rule to be illegitimate, as they did not recognize the validity of Henry VIII's marriage to Anne Boleyn, Elizabeth's mother.
+In November 1558, Henry VIII's daughter, Elizabeth Tudor, became Queen Elizabeth I of England following the death of her sister, Mary Tudor.
+However many Roman Catholics considered Elizabeth's rule to be illegitimate, as they did not recognize the validity of Henry VIII's marriage to Elizabeth's mother, Anne Boleyn.